 Ten people a day lose there lives to unintentional drownings in the U.S. In fact, it’s responsible for more deaths among children 1 and 4 than any other cause outside of birth defects according to the CDC.
 For kids up to age 14 years fatal drowning is only second to a car accident for unintentional deaths among children.
 Where do the majority of drowning incidences happen?

-For kids under 5 years old, the U.S. Consumer Product Safety Commission says it is private pools owned by family, friends and relatives.
-Now there is something you can do to strengthen the safety of a pool.
+For kids under 5 years old, the U.S. Consumer Product Safety Commission says it is private pools owned by family, friends, and relatives.
+This is because private and family own pools do not have the safety precautions needed to prevent potential dangers, like public pools, such as warning signage, constant supervision, rules, and other protections to protect the public from serious harm and injury.

 PoolGuard Safety Buoy Above Ground pool alarm model PGRM-SB

 This pool safety device may look like a floating traffic cone as the only NSF certified floating pool alarm.
 After you add a 9 volt battery, plug in an in-house remoter receiver to sound the alarm within your home, it could save a life.
-Its in alarm ready mode until you use the included orange key fob to put it into sleep.
+Being CPR trained through First aid training in Ottawa can help you better respond to the emergency facing you when your loved one sounds this alarm.
+That small amount of additional time you’ll gain can be the difference between life and death.
+It’s in alarm ready mode until you use the included orange key fob to put it into sleep.
 You keep track of the key fob and not the kids.
 It retails for $149.95.
 PoolGuard makes an in-ground pool version too.

 Future Drowning Detection looks promising.